enBloc-org/kindly/.github/CONTRIBUTING.md

 Once you reach the **Issues** tab on the Kindly repo and create a new Issue you will be prompted with a template in the **New Issue Description** - please stick to this format and fill in as much detail as possible where prompted.

-Include a clear example of the current behaviour with (as far as possible):
+Include a clear example of the current behaviour with (as much as possible):

 - A way to reproduce the problem
 - Screenshots of the behaviour